Solid Concepts: Acquisitions

 In 2006, Solid Concepts acquired a model shop from Raytheon in Tucson, AZ, thus beginning their tooling and molding department.

 In 2008, Solid Concepts purchased former composites manufacturing company, Composite Tooling Technologies, to further develop a composites line.
-The acquisition facilitated a $1 million project for large MRI equipment, manufactured by Solid Concepts.
+The acquisition facilitated a $1 million project for large MRI equipment.

 On April 2, 2014, Stratasys announced that they had entered into definitive agreements to acquire Solid Concepts and Harvest Technologies, which will be combined with RedEye, its existing digital manufacturing service business, to establish a single additive manufacturing services business unit.
 The acquisition was finalized on July 15, 2014.

 Products and technologies

 Solid Concepts manufactures products for a range of industries, including aerospace, business consumer, medical, and transportation.
 The company manufactures architectural models, prototypes, anatomical models, and investment casting patterns for metal castings using QuickCast SLA.
 The company largely focused on prototypes during their early years, but have since branched out to manufacture large composite equipment for industrial use, tooling and injection molding, end-use cast urethanes, metals and a range of high quality plastics.

-Solid Concepts offers the services of 3D Printing, composites, urethanes, tooling and injection molding rather than selling machines and equipment.
-Their additive manufacturing services include Stereolithography (SLA), PolyJet, Z-Corp Color 3D Prints, Fused Deposition Modeling (FDM), Direct Metal Laser Sintering (DMLS), and Selective Laser Sintering (SLS).
+Solid Concepts offers the services of 3D printing, composites, urethanes, tooling and injection molding rather than selling machines and equipment.
+Their additive manufacturing services include stereolithography (SLA), PolyJet, Z-Corp Color 3D Prints, fused deposition modeling (FDM), direct metal laser sintering (DMLS), and selective laser sintering (SLS).
 The company also provides Computer Numerical Controlled (CNC) machining, composites, advanced cast urethanes, and injection molding and tooling.